 Violence Intervention Program, Inc. ("VIP" or the "Organization") is a community-based nonprofit organization established in East Harlem in 1984.
 VIP's mission is to lead Latina victims of domestic violence to safety, empower them to live free of violence, and help them reach and sustain their full potential.
 VIP pursues its mission by raising community awareness, engaging in activism, and providing culturally competent services.
 Created as a grassroots response to domestic violence and sexual assault, VIP has always centered survivors in its leadership and has worked to create a community of staff that reflects the rich national, ethnic and racial diversity of the communities it serves.
 The majority of VIP's clients are immigrants to the United States, who find themselves navigating unfamiliar systems during crisis.
 VIP collaborates with other social and legal service organizations to develop a safety net of support for survivors of domestic violence and sexual assault.
-VIP runs a 24/7 hotline, three nonresidential social service programs, two residential shelter and housing programs, an economic justice program, and a robust communications and outreach department targeting the most vulnerable victims of abuse.
-VIP advocates for systemic change that fully supports survivors and their families, and seeks true cultural change to eradicate gender-based violence.
+VIP runs a 24/7 hotline, community-based social service programs, emergency and transitional shelter, permanent housing programs, specialized economic justice, sexual violence and children and adolescent programs, and a robust community engagement team targeting the most vulnerable survivors of abuse.
+VIP advocates for systemic and cultural change to eradicate gender-based violence.